Ph.D., University of Oregon

 B.A., Yale University

-In addition to her leadership roles at the University of Minnesota, she has served as president of the Association for Law, Property, and Society; chair of the American Association of Law School’s Section on Property; and a member of the Executive Council of the American Society of International Law and the International Law Association’s Committee on the Legal Principles of Climate Change.
-She also is a member of the Board of Governors of the Society of American Law Teachers, the International Bar Association’s Model Statute on Climate Change Remedies Working Group, and the editorial board of Climate Law.
-She has been awarded the Association for Law, Property and Society’s Distinguished Service Award.
+Her professional leadership roles have included, among others, serving as President of the Association for Law, Property, and Society; chair of the American Association of Law School’s Section on Property; and a member of the Executive Council of the American Society of International Law and the International Law Association’s Committee on the Legal Principles of Climate Change.
+She also is a member of the Board of Governors of the Society of American Law Teachers and the editorial board of Climate Law.
+Her leadership and mentorship work was recognized by the Association for Law, Property, and Society’s 2016 Distinguished Service Award and the University of Minnesota 2015 Sara Evans Faculty Woman Scholar/Leader Award.

 American Classics in International Law: International Environmental Law (Hari M. Osofsky ed.)
 (Edited Volume in American Classics of International Law Series, edited by W. Michael Reisman) (forthcoming 2018, Brill).